Subsections

 When energy is absorbed into the silicon frame around the Resolve array, it pulses the temperature of the heat sink of all of the pixels, resulting in pulses in the temperatures of the pixels themselves.
 For very large depositions of energy (MeV scale), the resulting pulses on the pixels can produce signals that trigger in the Pulse Shape Processor (PSP).
 We refer to the resulting clusters of events as frame events.
 Most of these events have significantly different pulse rise times from regular events, so they can be removed efficiently with a rise time cut.
 Because Ls events have a very large spread in rise times, Ls events are excluded from the cut.

 Frame events can also be identified by pixel-pixel coincidence and removed by screening on STATUS[4].
-The rise-time and STATUS[4] cuts largely remove the same events, but coincidence screening is more effective at very low energies for which the determination of rise time is noisy.
-STATUS[4] also removes more rare background events that can be identified by coincidence, such as secondary events associated with the same primary cosmic ray.
-For very weak sources for which the probability of two source photons hitting the array within the coincidence window, currently set at $\pm$0.72 ms, is negligible, the STATUS[4] cut is a useful multi-purpose cleaner.
-However, it is important to consider the false-coincidence probability before applying it to your data.
-If the $\pm$0.72 ms window will result in excessive data loss due to false coincidence, the STATUS[4] screening may be omitted.
+The rise-time and STATUS[4] cuts largely remove the same events, but coincidence screening is more effective at very low energies, for which the determination of rise time is noisy.
+STATUS[4] also removes rarer background events that can be identified by coincidence, such as secondary events associated with the same primary cosmic ray.
+So, for weak sources for which the probability of two source photons hitting the array within the $\pm$0.72 ms coincidence window is negligible, the STATUS[4] cut is a useful multi-purpose cleaner.
+The false-coincidence probability exceeds the frame rate $\sim$0.02 cts/s above $\sim$3.7 cts/s6.2, causing the STATUS[4] cut to excessive data loss.
+In that case, the STATUS[4] screening may better be omitted.

 Currently, electrical-crosstalk screening with STATUS[6] is not recommended.
 By requiring PI$>=$600, both for analysis and for flagging pixel-pixel coincidence, the only cross-talk events in the data will be associated with very energetic parent events ($>$12 keV) most of which are background events, and a STATUS[4] cut will remove both events.
 However, cross talk that is much too small to be confused with an X-ray can still be large enough to contaminate a real pulse if it overlaps with it.
 Thus, the coincidence of normal events on electrically adjacent channels is flagged (STATUS[13]) so that these events can be removed from spectral analysis.
 The window of overlap over which such contamination can significantly degrade the determination of the photon energy is large, $\pm$25 ms. For bright sources, consider screening on STATUS[13] and comparing the result to the case of retaining such events.